-- 1. Identify and solve problems by thinking critically and integrating scientific information and research into practice - 2.
-Demonstrate professionalism by actively participating in teams, using professional communications, acting ethically, following pertinent regulations, and conducting self-assessment. - 3.
-Develop and deliver appropriate information, products, and services to individuals, groups, and populations. - 4.
-Strategically apply principles of management and systems in the provision of services to individuals and organizations. - 5.
-Analyze the application of leadership in the nutrition and dietetics field.
+- 1. Integrate scientific information and translation of research into nutrition and dietetics practice (CRDN 1.1-1.5) - 2.
+Demonstrate professional practice through beliefs, values, attitudes, and behaviors (CRDN 2.1-2.13). - 3.
+Develop and deliver appropriate information, products, and services to individuals, groups, and populations.
+(CRDN 3.1-3.14) - 4.
+Strategically apply principles of management and systems in the provision of services to individuals and organizations.
+(CRDN 4.1-4.10) - 5.
+Exhibit skills, strengths, knowledge, and experience relevant to leadership potential and professional growth for the nutrition and dietetics practitioner.
+(CRDN 5.1-5.8)